 With gout, uric acid -- a normal chemical in the body -- forms crystals that deposit in the joints, causing inflammation and pain.
 The crystals may also deposit in other areas to become nodules under the skin or stones in the kidney.

 Ankylosing spondylitis.
 The key feature of this is the involvement of the joints at the base of the spine where the spine joins the pelvis, called the sacroiliac joints.

 Infectious arthritis.
 Infectious arthritis or septic arthritis is the result of a bacterial, viral, or fungal infection in the tissues and fluid of a joint.
 Joint infection usually occurs after a previous infection in the body.
 The infection travels to the joint via the bloodstream from another part of the body, such as a person's skin, nose, throat, ears, or an existing wound.
 Within hours to days, pain, inflammation, swollen joints, and fever develop.
 The joints most commonly affected with infectious arthritis are the knee, hip, shoulder, ankle, and wrists.
 Damaged joints are more vulnerable to infection.

 Common bacterial causes of infectious arthritis include Neisseria gonorrhoeae and Staphylococcus aureus.
 Some joint infections may be caused by more than one organism.

 Joint injuries.
 Joint injuries can result in painful, swollen joints, and stiffness.
-Sometimes the muscles, tendons, and ligaments surrounding the joint are torn or injured.
-Also, painful, swollen joints may be caused by bursitis, tendinitis, dislocations, strains, sprains, or even fractures.
+Sometimes, joint pain can be caused by injured or torn muscles, tendons, and ligaments surrounding the joint, bursitis, tendonitis, dislocations, strains, sprains, and fractures.